 Crossroads Hospice Agrees to Pay $5.5 Million to Settle False Claims Act Liability

-Hospice care is special, end-of-life care intended to comfort terminally ill patients.
+Hospice care is special end-of-life care intended to comfort terminally ill patients.
 Patients admitted to hospice care generally stop receiving coverage for traditional medical care designed to cure their terminal condition and instead receive medical care focused on providing them with relief from the symptoms, pain and stress of a terminal illness.
-Medicare patients are considered to be terminally ill and hospice-eligible when they have a life expectancy of six months or less if their illness runs its normal course.
+Medicare patients are terminally ill and hospice eligible when they have a life expectancy of six months or less if their illness runs its normal course.

 This settlement resolves allegations that Crossroads Hospice knowingly submitted false claims to Medicare for hospice services for patients who were not terminally ill.
 According to the settlement agreement, the United States alleged that from Jan.
 1, 2012 to Dec.
 31, 2014, Crossroads Hospice billed Medicare for hospice care for certain patients with a diagnosis of dementia or Alzheimer’s disease at its Ohio and Tennessee locations who were not terminally ill for at least a portion of the more than three years that the patients received care at these locations.